 click here for a copy of our prices realized

 The Spring 2017 firearm auction was a fantastic success generating over $3 MILLION in sales for consignors.
 Poulin Antiques & Auctions Inc. featured a wonderful offering of quality collectible firearms, edged weapons, accoutrements, ammunition & much more.
-The 3 day firearms auction at Poulin's was the beginning of a much larger event which was co- hosted by James D. Julia's.
+The 3 day firearms auction at Poulin's was the beginning of a much larger event which was co- hosted by our family's company.
 Together the two separate auction companies have created a week-long event that has continuously proven to be the most anticipated auction event in the world.

 Thousands of collectible firearms crossed the block as participation & enthusiasm grew to a feverish display of aggressive bidding.
 Bidders from all over flew in to participate in the premier firearms auction event, this included some of our international clients.
 The magnitude & immensity of the marketing of this event drew aggressive bidders to participate from away & in person including countries such as; Australia, Canada, Czech Republic, Hong Kong, Netherlands, China, South Africa, Spain, Switzerland, United Kingdom, Austria, France, Germany, India, Israel, Italy, New Zealand, Russia & Turkey.